GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Should array indices start at 0 or 1?
-My compromise of 0.5 was rejected without, I thought, proper consideration.
+> ### I never in my wildest dreams would have predicted the evolution of the Internet.
+And I never would’ve predicted the degree to which corporate influence over the Internet has changed its character over time.
 >
-> ~ *Stan Kelly-Bootle*
+> ~ *L. Peter Deutsch*

 ---
 ## 🏎 Quick Facts